Motorbiking the Ho Chi Minh Trail West

 Hailstorms and Thunder on the Ho Chi Minh Trail by Motorbike

 By early afternoon the conditions take a turn.
-What was a clear blue sky had developed into a thick dark grey blanket of clouds.
-First the cold mountainous rain, then comes the hail.
+What was a clear blue sky has turned into a thick blanket of clouds.
+First the cold rain, then comes the hail.
 This is my first ever experience of riding a motorbike in a hail storm.
 When it seems to reach its peak intensity the thunder and lightning come down on us too.

 For more disaster travel read: Surviving the Thakhek Motorbike Loop in Laos